shiva123-coder/one-stop-solution/TEST.md

 #### As an admin of this website, I would like to easily search for any specific jobs on the website.
 - In the Home page, there is a search function which allows the admin user to find their desired jobs available by typing in the name of the jobs.
 - If the job is available, the search result will display the job and if the job is unavailable, the search result will be blank.
-- Once the search result is displaying the available job(s), the admin user will be able to display the details of job(s) by clicking the job name, then a pop-up model will be displaying the job details.
+- Once the search result is displaying the available job(s), the admin user will be able to display the details of job(s) by clicking the job name, then a pop-up modal will be displaying the job details.

 #### As an admin of this website, I want to be able to access My Account page and display/view, edit and delete all the jobs added by this admin account.
 - Once the login is successful, the admin user will be redirected to the My Account menu where they will be greeted with a welcome message and will be able to display / view their list of jobs, edit and delete any unwanted or unavailable jobs if desired.
 - If the admin user clicks on the edit button, the edit job form will be accessible for the users to update or change the information of the selected job, then he/she will be able to either update the information or cancel the updates or changes made to the job.
 - When the admin user updates the job, a message will confirm that the job is successfully updated and redirect the users to the my account page.
 - When the admin user cancels editing the job, the page will be redirected to the my account page where they can view all the job list created using their account only.
-- In addition, the admin user will be able to delete or remove his/her listed jobs via my account page by clicking the delete button, then a pop-up model will be displayed with a question whether the users want to confirm the deletion / removal of the job listed.
-The pop-up model will be the last chance for cancelling the deletion / removal of the job.
+- In addition, the admin user will be able to delete or remove his/her listed jobs via my account page by clicking the delete button, then a pop-up modal will be displayed with a question whether the users want to confirm the deletion / removal of the job listed.
+The pop-up modal will be the last chance for cancelling the deletion / removal of the job.
 Once deleted, the job will not be displayed nor recoverable in the job list and a message will show to confirm that the delete request has now completed.

 #### As an admin of this website, I want to be able to add new jobs into the website using the provided form and submit the information.
 - The admin user will be able to add a new job into the site by clicking the Add New Job menu in the navigation bar, then the add new job form will be accessible for the users to fill-in and add a new job by submitting the form.